Mathnerd314/stroscot/docs/Commentary/Checklist.rst

 Criticisms
 ==========

-These criticisms from the checklist seem valid.
+These criticisms from the `programming language checklist <https://www.mcmillen.dev/language_checklist.html>`__ seem valid.

 * Stroscot lacks reflection.
 * Stroscot relies on an optimization which has never been shown possible